Skip to content

 • Kubernetes Clusters: Deploy and scale containerized applications using modern cloud-native orchestration.

-The platform abstracts the complexity of container deployment and cluster management, allowing users to focus on their computational tasks while leveraging the full power of the available infrastructure and AMD accelerators.
+The platform abstracts the complexity of container deployment and cluster management so you can focus on your computational tasks and leverage the full power of the available infrastructure and AMD accelerators.
+To sign in, see Sign in to AAC.

 Overview